sheridanvk/modern-money-lab-uk/content/pages/events.md

         subtitle: '28-29 June 2025, London (Finsbury Park)'
         text: >
-          This workshop will empower participants to counter the common narrative that significant public interest investment — in healthcare, education, climate action, whatever is needed — is unaffordable or must be paid for by implementing austerity measures.
+          This workshop will empower participants to counter the common narrative that significant public interest investment is unaffordable or must be paid for by implementing austerity measures.
+Whether for healthcare, education, climate action, or whatever is needed, you will come away with a true understanding of how governments spend money and what is possible.
         featuredImage:
           type: ImageBlock
           altText: Item image